dmontaner/install_and_config_linux/r_and_bioconductor.md

-You can install R form the standard repositories in ubuntu ...
+You can install R form the standard repositories in Ubuntu ...

     sudo apt-get install r-base-core